ddhartma/Practical-Statistics/README.md

 ## Measurs of Spread <a name="Measurs_of_Spread"></a>
 - Use histograms for visualization data in certain bins (e.g. 1-4, 5-8, 9-12, 13-16)
-- Use boxplot for analyse median and quartiles, maximum, minimum, IQR
+- Use box plot for analyze median and quartiles, maximum, minimum, IQR
 1. Use the ***5 number summary***

     - ***Minimum***: The smallest number in the dataset.